Financial agreement after separation

 6. Review any proposed agreement carefully with your lawyer before signing

-8. Keep a copy of the signed agreement in a safe place for future reference
+8. People often keep a copy of a signed agreement for future reference.

 How LawConnect can help

-Financial agreements after separation are an important way to resolve property matters, but they involve complex legal requirements and significant financial decisions.
+Financial agreements after separation are one way people resolve property matters, though they involve complex legal requirements and significant financial decisions.
 Many people need clarity about their options, how binding financial agreements work, and whether this approach suits their situation.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about financial agreements, property settlement options, consent orders, and what to expect in the process.
 Our AI is designed to help you better understand general legal concepts and the range of options that may be available to you.

 However, only a licensed family lawyer can provide legal advice tailored to your specific circumstances.
 Every situation is different, and what works for one couple may not suit another.
 If you'd like professional advice on whether a financial agreement is right for you, or guidance on negotiating the terms, we can connect you with a licensed family lawyer.
-They can review your financial position, advise on your rights, and help you understand the implications of any agreement before you commit to it.
+Lawyers generally review a person's financial position, explain relevant rights, and discuss the implications of an agreement before it is entered into.

 Not sure what to ask?